ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-date/index.md

 ## Registering Date Components

 By default the grid will use the browser provided date picker for Chrome and Firefox (as we think it's nice), but for all other browsers it will just provide a simple text field.
-You can use your own date picker to AG Grid by providing a custom Date Component as follows:
+You can use your own date picker in AG Grid by providing a custom Date Component as follows:

 [[only-javascript]]
 |```js